S4ntila/WireTransfer/README.md

 pip install pyTelegramBotAPI requests
 ```

-3. Configure the bot token and admin ID (see Configuration section)
+3. Configure the bot token and admin ID in the script (see Configuration section)

 4. Run the bot:
 ```bash